-- 1.1 The wooden panels must be in good condition and must be thoroughly braced at maximum 300mm centres in both directions (screwed, not nailed) to present a firm and dimensionally stable substrate. - 1.2 The surface must be lightly sanded to remove all traces of existing coatings, sealants and other surface contaminants. - 1.3 New installations should be left for at least 24 hours to reach ambient temperatures before tiling to minimize the risk of warping. - 1.4 The surface must be clean, dry, firm and sound and free of all traces of dust, loose particles and surface contaminants which could impair adhesion.
+- 1.1 The wooden panels must be in good condition and must be thoroughly braced at maximum 300mm centres in both directions (screwed, not nailed) to present a firm and dimensionally stable substrate suitable for tiling. - 1.2 The surface must be sanded to remove all traces of existing coatings, sealants and other surface contaminants. - This should be followed by thoroughly sweeping and vacuuming to remove all traces of dust generated by the sanding procedure. - 1.3 New installations should be left for at least 24 hours to reach ambient temperatures before tiling to minimize the risk of warping.